SutekhVRC/VOR/README.md

 *A router application for VRChat OSC, which allows OSC packets to be routed to multiple OSC applications.*

 ### Beta: Report bugs!

+### Version 0.2.3-beta
+- Windows and Linux builds
+- Update button that shows when out of date
+- Bug fixes

 ### Version 0.1.61-beta
 - I have added an asynchronous routing mode that drastically improves execution efficiency of router threads.
 - Asynchronous option is in the config tab!